St. Francis Mission

 Todd County Timeline

-This timeline provides a condensed summary of the historical journey of Todd County, South Dakota.
+This timeline provides a concise overview of the key events in the history of Todd County, South Dakota.

 - 1883: Todd County is established.